The Math Behind Buying vs Renting on the Path to FIRE

 Long-term Risk Inflation: Rent can increase annually.
 Concentration: Market crash in one city.

-Navigating Common Pitfalls
+Avoiding Common Pitfalls

-Over-Improving the Property
+Over-Improving Property

 Owners often treat a home like a hobby, spending $50,000 on a kitchen remodel that adds $20,000 in value.
 For a FIRE enthusiast, this is a $30,000 destruction of wealth.
 If you buy, keep renovations strictly to things that preserve the structure or provide a 1:1 return on appraisal.